 I was recently informed that there’s a very easy way to support the manga industry, and mostly in English!
 Using Bookwalker’s “global” side, you can buy digital/ebook version raw manga using an English UI, and it’s often cheaper than licensed manga.
 Licensed manga is usually $10 translated, raw manga is usually 500 or 650 yen (so about 5 or 6 USD) — rarely actually over 10 USD.
 That means more manga, less money.
-The site also has a coin/rewards system and lots of promotions, which is nice.
+The site also has a coin/rewards system and lots of promotions, which is nice (though sadly it seems these coins don’t work on the international version of the site).
 Here’s the link you need:

 This side has an English option, but when you add items into your cart from Bookwalker’s general (Japanese-only) site, https://bookwalker.jp/, they carry over into your “global” cart, allowing you to buy digital manga/ebooks without being baffled by moonrunes.
 Here’s a simple guide: